-

 Surface Preparation

-First clean the insulator surface.
+First, clean the insulator surface.
 Traces of organics or cleaning detergents must be removed.
-It is particularly important that the insulator surfaces be dry before applying to insure the best results.
+It is particularly important that the insulator surface be dry before applying to ensure the best results.

 -